Yurik72/ESPHap/README.md

 The example folder contains the sketch [Switch](https://github.com/Yurik72/ESPHap/tree/master/examples/EspHap_Switch), which implements a simple switch within the Apple Home app.
 The sketch works both for ESP32 and ESP8266 and could for example be used to control a relay.

-Those sketch as well includes advanced features:
+This sketch also implements some advanced features:
 - Web File Manager
 - OTA
 - Simple web site